In the first round of applications, the Foundation awarded one-time funding to project-preparatory research projects.

 This project investigates the cultural manifestations of the new economic and political ties between the People’s Republic of China and countries on the African continent.
 In view of Chinese building and infrastructure measures and the resulting “Chinatowns” which have arisen in many larger African cities, the curator and writer Jochen Becker wishes to examine the cultural impact that China’s recent economic and political involvement in Africa has produced.
 The findings will be used to prepare for a research and exhibition project on this subject.

-A research project by metroZones e.V. – Centre for Urban Affairs
+A research project by metroZones e.V (external link, opens in a new window). – Centre for Urban Affairs

 Etaneno: Artistic Communication between Freiburg – Kalkfeld / Namibia